Uniswap/unichain-contracts/docs/autogen/src/src/FeeSplitter/NetFeeSplitter.sol/contract.NetFeeSplitter.md

 Transfers a allocation from one recipient to another

-*reverts if the recipient doesn't have an admin*
+*reverts if the recipient doesn't have a setter*

 ```solidity